Best Ski Resorts for Families in the Alps

 But you have to choose your resort carefully – get it wrong and you’ll be lugging three sets of skis and screaming kids around half the day, frantically trying to remember why you’d shelled out so much cash.
 So here’s our choice of the best family-friendly ski resorts in Europe to help you choose your next family ski holiday – whether you’ve got young tots or older teens, there’s a dream holiday out there with your family’s name on.

 This is a resort for families who rank convenience and value for money above charm.
 For most of the season it’s high enough to be reliably snowy, but not so high to be unpleasantly cold, and its ski area is large enough to challenge an improving young skier with new runs every day, but not so big that you have to buy a very expensive ski pass.
 And whilst it’s an excellent place for complete beginners to learn to ski with good ski schools and two nursery slope areas that are free to use, it also has some genuinely steep pistes and off-piste within easy reach of the resort centre, so even time pressed-parents can have fun.
 Plus Flaine is easy to get to (quick transfers from Geneva airport or a relatively short drive from the UK or Northern Europe), and once you’re there, it’s mostly car-free and wonderfully compact and convenient, with plenty of slope-side accommodation.
-Of course there is a drawback – Flaine is one of the ugliest ski-resorts in the world – but that’s unliklely to trouble your children, and even aesthetically-inclined parents might find this a price worth paying for a stress-free holiday.
-Ultimate Ski Guide to Flaine >
+Of course there is a drawback – Flaine is one of the ugliest ski-resorts in the world – but that’s unlikely to trouble your children, and even aesthetically-inclined parents might find this a price worth paying for a stress-free holiday.
+For more details see the Ultimate Ski Guide to Flaine and our Flaine accommodation review

 In complete contrast to Flaine, Alpbach in the Tirol is one of the prettiest villages in Austria and has long been a favourite with British families – the resort is compact, full of charm and sunny nursery slopes sit right next to it.
-The resort is linked by lift to Auffach and by bus to Reith, Niederau and Oberau as part of the Ski Juwel area, so there is plenty to explore, including some good off-piste for those who hire a guide.
+The resort is linked by lift to Auffach and by bus to Reith, Niederau and Oberau as part of the Ski Juwel area, so there is plenty to explore, although there are not many challenges for experts.
 The village’s ski schools are very child-friendly.
-Welcoming pensions and chalet-style hotels dominate the accommodation – some, such as Der Berghof, are as close as 20 metres from the nursery slopes.
+Small pensions and chalet-style hotels dominate the accommodation – some, such as Der Berghof, are as close as 20 metres from the nursery slopes.
 If a full day on the slopes is proving too much for the little ones there is an indoor swimming pool and outdoor ice rinks to entertain.
-Neither the village nor the mountains are very high, but most of the skiing is North and East facing and there is plenty of articicial snow-making, so unless you go very early or late in the season you should be okay.
-Ultimate Ski Guide to Alpbach >
+Neither the village nor the mountains are very high, but most of the skiing is north or east facing and there is plenty of artificial snow-making, so unless you go very early or late in the season you should be okay.
+For more details, see the Ultimate Ski Guide to Alpbach and our Alpbach accommodation review.

 Avoriaz may not be the prettiest of resorts, but it’s certainly one of the most functional and striking.
 A car-free collection of towering self-catering apartments perched on a cliff, accommodation is ski-in, ski-out and horse-drawn sleighs are the only vehicles on the snow-covered roads.
 The Village des Enfants is in the heart of the resort, with Disney characters and special slopes to entertain and educate children aged three and older.
-There’s a British-run ski school, Avoriaz Alpine Ski School, for older kids needing a challenge or friendly encouragement.
+There’s are good English-speaking ski schools for older kids needing a challenge or friendly encouragement.
 Accommodation is mostly in apartments – there are a few small chalets if you’re seeking a comfortable alternative.
-Getting there: Geneva is the closest airport, about two hours or 90km away.
-Ultimate Ski Guide to Avoriaz >
+And getting to Avoriaz is easy whether you come by car, train or plane, despite the last leg of the journey usually being completed by cable car, which for children just adds to the excitement.
+For more details, see the Ultimate Ski Guide to Avoriaz and our Avoriaz accommodation review.

-Which child wouldn’t love skiing around the sunny, easy slopes, lunching on pizza and, with a bit of encouragement, making it from top to bottom of the mountain by the end of the week?
+Which child wouldn’t love skiing around the sunny, easy slopes, lunching on pizza and, with a bit of encouragement, making it from top to bottom of an enormous mountain by the end of the week?
 Cervinia isn’t a big resort, but for ease, pick a hotel near the nursery slopes close to the village centre.
 From these, progression to the gentle blue runs at Plan Maison then the cruising reds at Valtournenche is a realistic and satisfying achievement for any beginner.
 There are kindergartens both in resort and at Plan Maison.
-Getting there: Turin is the nearest airport and approximately two hours (120km) away.
-Geneva is 2 hours 45 minutes (185km).
-Ultimate Ski Guide to Cervinia >
+Stronger skiers who want to be tested will face only the occasional challenge on the local slopes, so will need the full area ski pass that includes Zermatt, on the other side of the Matterhorn in Switzerland.
+You can get over there by lift and piste but it’s too long a journey to do every day, so Cervinia best suits those who actually enjoy skiing on easy motorway-like pistes.
+At over 2000m, the resort is reliably snowsure from Christmas through to Easter.
+It’s a long drive from the airport so using a specialist airport transfer service is advised.
+For more details, see the Ultimate Ski Guide to Cervinia and our Cervinia Accommodation review.

 Young families will love the extensive beginner slopes at Crap Sogn Gion, high above Laax, and the excellent ski school with fluent English-speaking instructors.
 For families with older kids, they’ll no doubt be wowed by the five impressive terrain parks, and if you time your visit right, you could catch one of the big international freestyle competitions the resort hosts – bound to help the brownie points with the teenagers.
-For maximum convenience, stay in an apartment at the RocksResort, striking modern blocks that opened a year ago and are right at the foot of the slopes.
+For maximum convenience, stay in an apartment at the foot of the slopes.
 Getting to Laax from Zurich airport by train or bus takes about two hours, but there are also quicker private transfers which can be surprisingly affordable when the cost is spread across multiple family members.
-Ultimate Ski Guide to Laax >
+For more details, please the Ultimate Ski Guide to Laax and our Laax Accommodation review.

 A vast expanse of intermediate cruising runs connecting 11 different villages makes La Plagne an ideal destination for all types of children, from young tots to energetic teens.
-Most Brits stay in Belle Plagne (good for youngsters with a children’s playground for tots to learn in), Plagne 1800 (lots of chalets so best for groups of families) or Montchavin (the village is pretty and traffic-free, and there are confidence-building wooded blue runs leading to it).
-Each village has good ski schools and its own nursery run or two, then there are endless intermediate slopes (225km of them) plus several terrain parks and boardercross courses, and some fearsome off-piste that can be expored with a guide to keep more adventurous children entertained.
+Most Brits stay in Belle Plagne (good for youngsters with a children’s playground for tots to learn in), Plagne 1800 (lots of chalets so best for groups of families) or Les Coches (the village is pretty and traffic-free, and there are confidence-building wooded blue runs leading to it).
+Each village has good ski schools and its own nursery run or two, then there are endless intermediate slopes (225km of them) plus several terrain parks and boardercross courses, and some fearsome off-piste that can be explored with a guide to keep more adventurous children entertained.
 And if that’s not enough, you can buy a Paradiski Pass or day extension, and hop on the Vanoise Express Cable Car to explore Les Arcs, which has a ski area that is almost as big as La Plagne’s.
-Ultimate Ski Guide to La Plagne >
+For more details, see the Ultimate Ski Guide to La Plagne and our La Plagne accommodation guide

-Okay, this is a bit of a cheat, because Baqueira is not actually in the Alps although its altitiude, the size of its ski area, the varienty of its runs and its snow record are all respectable by Alpine standards.
+Okay, this is a bit of a cheat, because Baqueira is not actually in the Alps although its altitude, the size of its ski area, the variety of its runs and its snow record are all more than respectable by Alpine standards.
 But before you admonish us for a basic geographical error, ask yourself what foreign language do your children learn at school?
 If the answer is Spanish, then coming to Baqueira is a great way to improve it and experience Spanish culture whilst enjoying a ski holiday.
 By local standards, the resort is expensive, but Euro for Euro it tends to be a little cheaper than comparable resorts in the Alps, and that helps family budgets.
 Spanish ski hours (the slopes tend to be deserted when the lifts first open) can also be a better fit with how teenagers like to spend their holidays.
-So think creatively about what you really want from an Alpine family holiday, and at least consider that the one that’s right for you might actually be located in the Pyrenees.
-Ultimate Ski Guide to Spanish ski resorts
+So think creatively about what you really want from an Alpine family holiday, and you might find yourself heading towards the Pyrenees.
+For more details, see the Ultimate Ski Guide to Baqueira.